This article will help you:

 - Click Submit, and now the background check process begins.

 To recap, one of the more frequent areas of litigation around background checks involves the requirement to have a document that consists “solely” of the disclosure.
 You may be tempted to add to or modify your disclosures, but by doing so, you may be vulnerable to legal action from plaintiffs’ attorneys who file thousands of FCRA lawsuits each year.

 Checkr's guidance should not be construed as legal advice, guidance, or counsel.
-Companies should consult their own legal counsel about their compliance responsibilities under the FCRA, Title VII, and applicable state laws.
+Companies should consult their own legal counsel about their compliance responsibilities under the FCRA, Title VII, and applicable state and/or local laws.
 Checkr expressly disclaims any warranties or responsibility or damages associated with or arising out of information provided.